 The film's first teaser trailer brought with it a quartet of one-sheet posters however, which give us a great look at the film's main quartet, but mostly make us wish we were getting a Lando Calrissian solo film.

 After the trailer dropped, we were treated to our first proper stills from the film, courtesy of an Entertainment Weekly exclusive.
 Our favourite of the lot is this shot of Han and Chewbacca attempting to rob something called a 'Conveyex' (check out Chewie's goggles!), but you should head to EW to check out the other new photos.

-After months of waiting, we finally have our first footage of Solo, a short teaser unveiled during a Super Bowl ad break.
+After months of waiting, we got our first footage of Solo, a short teaser unveiled during a Super Bowl ad break.

 We then had to wait whole hours (hours!) for our second look at the film: a longer teaser trailer, which gives a much better look at the plot ("I'm puttin' together a crew"), Han Solo ("I'm gonna be a pilot.
 The best in the galaxy"), and the return of Chewie ("RRRAARRWHHGWWR").